CongducPham/PRIMA-Intel-IrriS/README.md

 The WaziGate generic framework is enhanced with INTEL-IRRIS specific UI and irrigation data processing.
 These additional contributions are in the `Gateway` folder **but the SD card image has already everything installed**.

 The INTEL-IRRIS WaziGate SD card image is available on [http://intel-irris.eu/results](http://intel-irris.eu/results).
-It is configured by default for 433MHz frequency band.
-To use 868MHz frequency band, see the [868MHz auto-configuration mechanism](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway/boot#example-1-set-intel-irris-wazigate-in-868mhz-version).
+It is configured by default for 868MHz frequency band.
+To use 433MHz frequency band, see the [433MHz auto-configuration mechanism](https://github.com/CongducPham/PRIMA-Intel-IrriS/tree/main/Gateway/boot#example-1-set-intel-irris-wazigate-in-433mhz-version).

 Default configuration for the gateway
 ---

 - LoRaWAN mode (single channel)
 - Cayenne LPP data format
-- EU433 band (for Algeria and Morocco)
+- EU868 band (suitable for Algeria.
+For Morocco, need to use 433MHz)
 - 2 pre-configured devices with address 26011DAA and 26011DB1
 - 26011DAA is a soil humidity device with the capacitive SEN0308 sensor
 	- Device name is `SOIL-AREA-1`